Build & deploy pipeline

 Manually

-The zcli push command uploads your application code, builds and deploys your application in Zerops.
+Start a new build & deploy pipeline manually using the Zerops CLI.
+The zcli service push command uploads your application code, builds and deploys your application in Zerops.

-The command triggers the build pipeline defined in zerops.yml
+The command triggers the build pipeline defined in zerops.yaml

-zCLI uploads all files and subdirectories of the working directory to Zerops and starts the build pipeline.
-If the .gitignore
+zCLI uploads all files and subdirectories from the working directory to Zerops and starts the build pipeline.
+If a .gitignore

-file is found, it is interpreted and the defined files and folders will be ignored.
+file exists, Zerops interprets it and ignores the defined files and folders.

 Push command parameters